 Top Uses: Climbing, Hiking

 Despite being a top performer in regards to weather-resistance, the Fortrez Hoody is still, after all, only a fleece jacket.
-It won’t protect you from the elements as well as a good-quality rain jacket or even a softshell jacket; it slides in, however, as a great option for alpinists and other active travellers who’d like a fleece that’s got great mobility and better than average protection in harsher elements—even if at a higher price point.
+It won’t protect you from the elements as well as a good-quality rain jacket or even a softshell jacket.
+It slides in, however, as a great option for alpinists and other active travellers.
+It’s a fleece that’s got great mobility and better than average protection in harsher elements—even if at a higher price point.

 - Decent weather protection